-Posted December 2, 2012 By: Haroon Q. Raja
+Posted December 2, 2012 at 03:30 pm by Haroon Q. Raja

 In the world of smartphones, some devices never cease to amaze us.
 And while it may not exactly be the HD2, the HTC Desire HD is certainly shows its lineage.
 HTC may have long declared end of upgrade support for this once flagship, the developer community hasn’t forgotten it at all, and it has been dual booted, made to natively run Ubuntu, given the latest HTC Sense ports, and received working ICS and Jelly Bean 4.1 custom ROMs.
 The latest in this series of developments for the device is the AOSP-based codefireX Android 4.2.1 Jelly Bean ROM brought to us by XDA Senior Member synergye.